Scarfolk: Reception

-Publications
+Associated works

 Discovering Scarfolk

 A book called Discovering Scarfolk, which tells the story of a family trapped in the town, was published in October 2014 by Ebury Press.
 It is a guide to all aspects of Scarfolk and covers the "frenzied archive of Daniel Bush, whose sons 'disappeared' in Scarfolk in 1970."
 Littler has said that the book "attempts to guide you through the darkness by making light of the contradictions and it promises not to unnerve you.
 Well, not too much anyway."

 Boing Boing's co-editor Cory Doctorow said "[Discovering Scarfolk] looks to be absolutely genius."
 Digital Arts reviewed Discovering Scarfolk favorably with "We've seen so many blogs turned into books that it should probably be its own genre, but Discovering Scarfolk is one of the few to stand on its own and deserve to be more than a [sic] ill-conceived Christmas present."
-Starburst gave Discovering Scarfolk nine out of ten stars, calling it "a hilarious novel filled with so-creepy-it’s funny illustrations and a relentlessly silly back story."
+Starburst gave Discovering Scarfolk nine out of ten stars, calling it "a hilarious novel filled with so-creepy-it's funny illustrations and a relentlessly silly back story."

 In his review of The Advisory Circle's From Out Here (2014), musician DJ Food remarked both From Out Here and Discovering Scarfolk define "a good portion of the visual stimulus associated with the hauntological genre."